simonmichael/hledger/hledger/doc/balance.m4.md

 `-o FILE --output-file=FILE`
 : write output to FILE.
 A file extension matching one of the above formats selects that format.

+`--pretty-tables`
+: Use unicode to display prettier tables.

 The balance command displays accounts and balances.
 It is hledger's most featureful and most useful command.